backyardbiomech/DLCconverterDLT/README.md

 * **Brandon E. Jackson, Ph.D.**

+## References

+If you use this code, for now, please cite the appropriate DeepLabCut and Argus or DLTdv papers.

 ## License

 This project is licensed under the GNU Lesser General Public License v3.0; see the [LICENSE.md](LICENSE.md) file for details.
 Note that the software is provided "as is", without warranty of any kind, express or implied.
 If you use the code, please cite DeepLabCut and either DLTdv or Argus.